Tips and tricks:

 2. Use organic whenever possible.
 Yes, it's more expensive, but our kids and their planet are worth it.

-3. Many of our wrap recipes call for Veganaise as an ingredient in the dressings.
+3. Many of our wrap recipes call for Vegenaise as an ingredient in the dressings.
 We understand that even egg-free mayo is not a health food, but used sparingly, it helps get kids to eat more beans and greens.
-We DO have and recommend easy cashew mayo recipe, if you're the DIY type.
+Try this easy cashew mayo recipe, if you're the DIY type.

 4. Measurements are approximate.
 We would have listed ingredient amounts as "a scoop of this," or a "handful of that," but measurements are a great math learning tool, so we recommend whichever way of preparing is most fun!